- published: 26 Oct 2012

 Finite opportunities in traditional infrastructure assets have led to an increased volume of renewable energy investment.
 Mark Dooley, Macquarie Capital Europe’s Head of Infrastructure, Utilities and Renewables, discusses investment opportunities in the relatively new offshore wind market and what makes it attractive to investors.

-2016 Ocean Technology Conference Ocean Technology in New England and Atlantic Canada: Promoting a Network of Collaboration Prof. Krish Thiagarajan of the University of Maine introduces a panel on Offshore Energy and Marine Infrastructure.
+2016 Ocean Technology Conference Ocean Technology in New England and Atlantic Canada: Promoting a Network of Collaboration Dana Eidsness of MITC leads the panelists and audience in a question and answer session on the subject of Offshore Energy & Marine Infrastructure.

 Panel 2 May 1, 2015